mauro-sanchez/poke-wiki/README.md

 * on second console: ./bin/webpack-dev-server

 ## TESTING
-We're going to use Jest to test React files
+We're going to use Jest to test React files.
+Run `yarn run test`